-FUNCTS.TXT is meant to be edited with the tab stops set to eight, the indent column set to zero, and the fill column set to the maximum width of the screen.
+FUNCTS.TXT is a specially constructed file.
+If things in the file are taken out of order, or parts of it are erased, or it is damaged, then errors are almost sure to follow.
+FUNCTS.TXT is meant to be edited by a version of Perfect Writer in which the tab stops have been set to eight, the indent column set to zero, and the fill column set to the maximum width of the screen.
 It is meant to be edited in Normal Mode.
 (Most crucial is the tab setting.
 If it is not eight, then the file will look 'funny' and the columns will not line up.
 Inserting extra spaces in such a case to make it look 'not funny anymore' will damage the file.)